Information for seniors

 - are required to file a federal return,

-- did not have to file a federal return, but your federal adjusted gross income plus New York additions exceeds $4000 (or $3000 if you can be claimed as a dependent on another person's federal tax return),
+- did not have to file a federal return, but your federal adjusted gross income plus New York additions exceeds $4000 (or $3100 if you are single and can be claimed as a dependent on another person's federal tax return),

-If the tax due on your income tax return is more than $300 you may have to pay estimated tax.
+If the tax due on your income tax return is more than $300 of either New York State, New York City, or Yonkers tax, or any amount of Metropolitan Commuter Transportation Mobility Tax (MCTMT) you may have to pay estimated tax.
 See estimated tax for more information.